-d.
+- 2) The Permittee shall use sample collection and analysis procedures as approved for use under 40 CFR Part 503 or specified in the EPA Region 8 General Permit for biosolids. - 3) The Permittee shall report the results for these pollutants in the Permittee's pretreatment annual report, if required by EPA. - c.
+All analyses shall be in accordance with test procedures established in 40 CFR Part 136.
+Where analytical techniques are not specified or approved under 40 CFR Part 136, the Permittee shall use its best professional judgment and guidance from the State and the Approval Authority regarding analytical procedures.
+All analytical procedures and method detection limits must be specified when reporting the results of such analyses. - d.
 Sampling methods shall be those defined in 40 CFR Part 136, 40 CFR Part 403, as defined in this permit, or as specified by the Approval Authority.
 Where sampling methods are not specified, the influent and effluent samples collected shall be composite samples consisting of at least twelve (12) aliquots collected at approximately equal intervals over a representative 24-hour period and composited according to flow.
 Where automated composite sampling is inappropriate, at least four (4) grab samples shall be manually taken at equal intervals over a representative 24-hour period, and composited prior to analysis using approved methods; alternatively, the individual grab samples may be analyzed separately and the results from the respective grab samples mathematically combined based on flow (i.e., flow weighted) for the final result.

-5. Annual Report Requirements
+4. Annual Report Requirements

 a.
-The Permittee shall prepare annually a list of industrial users which, during the preceding twelve (12) months, have significantly violated Pretreatment Standards or Requirements.
-This list is to be published annually in the largest newspaper in the Permittee's service area.
+The Permittee shall prepare annually a list of industrial users, which during the preceding twelve (12) months have significantly violated Pretreatment Standards or requirements.
+This list is to be published annually in a newspaper of general circulation in the Permittee's service area.

-In addition, on or before March 28, the Permittee shall submit a pretreatment program annual report to the EPA and the Department which contains the information requested by EPA, or at a minimum the following information:
+In addition, on or before March 28, the Permittee shall submit a pretreatment program annual report to the Approval Authority and the state permitting authority that contains the information requested by EPA, or at a minimum the following information:

-- i.
-An updated list of all Significant Industrial Users.
-For each SIU listed, the following information shall be included: - (A) All applicable Standard Industrial Classification (SIC) codes and categorical determinations, as appropriate.
+An updated list of all SIUs.
+For each SIU listed the following information shall be included:

+- (A) All applicable Standard Industrial Classification (SIC) codes and categorical determinations, as appropriate.
 In addition, a brief description of the industry and general activities; - (B) Permit status.
-Whether each significant Industrial User has an unexpired control mechanism and an explanation as to why any SIUs are operating without a current, unexpired control mechanism (e.g. permit); - (C) A summary of all monitoring activities performed within the previous twelve (12) months.
+Whether each SIU has an unexpired control mechanism and an explanation as to why any SIUs are operating without a current, unexpired control mechanism (e.g. permit); - (C) A summary of all monitoring activities performed within the previous twelve (12) months.
 The following information shall be reported:

-Total number of Significant Industrial Users inspected; and Total number of Significant Industrial Users sampled
+Total number of SIUs inspected; and Total number of SIUs sampled.